 Which Material is Best for Homemade Respirators?

-N95 respirator masks are designed out of a non-woven material which can filter 95% of airborne contaminants of 0.3 microns or larger.
+N95 respirator masks are designed with a non-woven material that can filter 95% of airborne contaminants of 0.3 microns or larger.
 The coronavirus is approximately 0.120 microns (or 120nm) in diameter (Source).

 As the IOM and Committee guidebook said,